Fody/Home/pages/donations.md

 # Donations

-Every month the Fody project will dontate a portion of funding raised to a charity or other cause.
+Every month the Fody project will donate a portion of funding raised to a charity or other cause.

 ## History